takoikatakotako/en.swiswiswift.com/content/post/2017-07-25/index.md

 +++
-title = "curlでpostでJson送る"
-url = "2017-07-25"
-date = "2017-07-25"
+title = "Sending JSON in post with curl" url = "2017-07-25" date = "2017-07-25"
-description = "curlでpostでJson送る"
-tags = [
+description = "Sending JSON in post with curl" tags = [
     "Linux",
 ]